 Anuradhapura – The First Capital of Sri Lanka

-Anuradhapura Sinhala: අනුරාධපුරය ; Tamil: அனுராதபுரம்; was the first capital of Sri Lanka established in the 4th century BC.
+Anuradhapura Sri Lanka Sinhala: අනුරාධපුරය ; Tamil: அனுராதபுரம்; was the first capital of the island established in the 4th century BC.
 It was the royal capital for 119 successive Singhalese Kings and lasted for about thousand five hundred years.
 Many historic monuments and buildings still remain in the acres of this sacred land.

 The historic city of Anuradhapura is an essential stop on any tour of Sri Lanka.
 This city, located around 205 kms north of Colombo, is one of eight World Heritage Sites in Sri Lanka and is one of the oldest continuously inhabited cities in the world.

 Anuradhapura currently serves as the capital city of the North Central Province, and is considered the cradle of Buddhism in Sri Lanka.
 Its vast network of ancient Buddhist temples, monasteries and places of worship which cover over 40 sq kms has made it a sacred site to Buddhists around the world.

 Sri Lanka’s historical chronicle, the Mahavamsa, records that Anuradhapura first became the capital of ancient Lanka in 4th Century BC, during the reign of King Pandukhabaya.
 The King is attributed with designing the city, developing a core town and even surrounding suburbs based on a highly complex plan.